Nipple discharge is any fluid that comes out of the nipple area in your breast.

 If all of your tests are normal, you may not need treatment.
 You should have another mammogram and physical exam within 1 year.

 Most of the time, nipple problems are not breast cancer.
 These problems will either go away with the right treatment, or they can be watched closely over time.

 Nipple discharge may be a symptom of breast cancer or a pituitary tumor.

 Skin changes around the nipple may be caused by Paget's disease.

-Discharge from breasts; Milk secretions; Lactation - abnormal; Witch's milk; Galactorrhea; Inverted nipple; Nipple problems
+Discharge from breasts; Milk secretions; Lactation - abnormal; Witch's milk (neonatal milk); Galactorrhea; Inverted nipple; Nipple problems

 Katz VL, Dotters D. Breast diseases: diagnosis and treatmentof benign and malignant disease.
 In: Lentz GM, Lobo RA, Gershenson DM, Katz VL, eds.
 Comprehensive Gynecology.
 6th ed.
-Philadelphia, Pa: Mosby Elsevier; 2012:chap15.
+Philadelphia, PA: Elsevier Mosby; 2012:chap 15.

 Leitch AM, Ashfag R. Discharges and secretions of the nipple.
 In: Bland KI, Copeland EM III, eds.
 The Breast: Comprehensive Management of Benign and Malignant Disorders.
 4th ed.
-Philadelphia, Pa: Saunders Elsevier; 2009:chap 4.
+Philadelphia, PA: Elsevier Saunders; 2009:chap 4.

 Melmed S, Kleinberg D, Ho K. Pituitary physiology and diagnostic evaluation.
 In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, eds.
 Williams Textbook of Endocrinology.
 12th ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 8.